Archives of American Art Journal: Submission Guidelines

 The Journal publishes two types of articles:

-- Non peer-reviewed short texts of 1,000 to 3,000 words (including endnotes) that explore new acquisitions or highlight discoveries in the Archives’ collections.
+- Short commissioned texts of 1,000 to 3,000 words (including endnotes) for editorial review that highlight specific materials in the Archives’ collections or explore historical and methodological questions about primary sources.

-A complete manuscript submission includes all of the following, emailed to firstname.lastname@example.org:
+A complete manuscript submission includes all of the following:

-- The manuscript text, double-spaced, with endnotes.
+- The manuscript text as one MS Word doc file, with endnotes, all double-spaced.
 Please do not use headers or footers.
-Text and notes should conform to The Chicago Manual of Style, 16th ed.
+Text and notes should conform to The Chicago Manual of Style, 16th edition.

-- A PDF of all proposed illustrations, with complete captions.
+- A single PDF containing all proposed illustrations, with complete caption information (e.g., artist, title, date, medium, dimensions, collection/location).

 Henry Adams, Case Western Reserve University